open-neuromorphic/open-neuromorphic.github.io/content/workshops/open-source-neuromorphic-infrastructure/index.md

 **When**: July 30, 2025, 17:00-18:30 CEST (11:00-12:30 EST)

-This workshop will be hosted on StreamYard and streamed live.
+This workshop will be streamed live on Discord and YouTube.
 A direct link to join the session will be shared on our community channels closer to the event date:

 - [Discord](https://discord.gg/hUygPUdD8E)
 - [LinkedIn](https://www.linkedin.com/company/98345683/)